 Why this matters: As with the first two turds, this move could affect enrollment numbers.
-It's also particularly cruel as a third of the people who seek in-person help don't have internet at home and one in ten don't speak English.
+It's also particularly cruel, as a third of the people who seek in-person help don't have internet at home and one in ten don't speak English.

-Promised to let people buy garbage insurance
+Let people buy garbage insurance

 Cut off key payments to insurers